raspberrypilearning/sense-hat-data-logger/worksheet2.md

 1. The first step is to import the two library elements at the top of your code:
   - The **sleep** function from the **time** library allows you code to pause between lines of code.
-  - A **Thread**, from the **threading** library allows a seperate chunk of code to be run at the same time as another.
+  - A **Thread**, from the **threading** library allows a separate chunk of code to be run at the same time as another.
 We need one thread to continually check the sensors, and another to log the data every so many seconds.

   Your import section should now look like this: